-Your next step is to have your lender run the score simulator program.
-This offers solutions on what you can do to potentially increase your score.
+Your next step is to have your lender run the simulator program.
+This offers solutions on what you can do to potentially improve your credit score.

 Once you figure out the information you need, it’s your job to hand over any supporting documentation to your lender.

-A rapid rescore can be an extremely useful tool in getting approved for a mortgage, or even taking advantage of the very best rates available.
+Rapid rescoring can be extremely useful in getting approved for a mortgage or even taking advantage of the very best rates available.
 It gives you the chance to have all of your financial information completely updated before getting your credit score calculated — a crucial moment in the home financing process.